onlyquake/xonotic-wiki/Programming-QuakeC-stuff-in-Xonotic.md

-**Note:** The article is written as developer notes to ease developer tasks and save QuakeC function terms here.
+**Note:** The article is written as developer notes to ease developer tasks and save QuakeC terms here.

 # CSQC, MENUQC, SVQC and GAMEQC blocks